Seneca-BSA/bsa/readme.md

 This site is created using [MkDocs](https://www.mkdocs.org/).

-The following instruction is tested in Ubunut 20.
+The following instruction is tested in Ubunut 24.
 Windows instruction should be similar.

 To update the content of this site:

 1. Ensure python and pip is installed on your computer.
-1. Install mkdocs.
     ```
+    sudo apt install pip
+    ```
+1. As of Ubuntu 24, we must create a virtual environment.
+Install mkdocs.
+    ```
+    cd ~
+    python3 -m venv mkdocs
+    source ~/mkdocs/bin/activate
     pip install mkdocs
+    pip install python-markdown-math
     ```
 1. Clone this project locally.
     ```